deepak1957garg/eduvanz_assignment/README.md

 				  3) StatsHandler (will get all stats from stats table and send to view(html))
 				  4) SearchResults (will get serach results)
 				  5) View(pages) can be graphical using any data tools like D4.js etc
+				  6) Request Cleaner for proper data to avoid sql inections or avoiding cross site scripting

 		On web pages : 1) validation should be done
 		               2) shows content as per user roles
+		               3) for form security use csrf tokens